louie5277/spreadsheet-formula-generator/README.md

 Project Name: Spreadsheet formula Generator

 Purpose:
-Help users generate Excel using english instructions, powered by free AI model(g4f)
+Help users generate Excel using english instructions, powered by an unofficial wrapper(g4f) & deepseek AI model.

 Target Audience:
 Users who are new to excel and do not know how to write formulas